 Protocols to Reduce Spread of Covid-19 During Your Massage

-The mask mandate for King County ended on April 3, but I am still doing many things to prevent the spread of not only Covid but other colds and viruses, including wearing a medical grade respirator mask, offering surgical masks to clients, keeping the massage room ventilated as much as possible, running air purifiers with HEPA filters during and between massages, and sanitizing surfaces between clients.
+The mask mandate for King County ended on April 3, but I am still doing many things to prevent the spread of not only Covid but other colds and viruses, including wearing a medical grade respirator mask, offering surgical masks to clients (optional), keeping the massage room ventilated as much as possible, running air purifiers with HEPA filters during and between massages, and sanitizing surfaces between clients.

 While there is no way to give or receive massage in a 100% risk-free environment right now, rest assured I am doing all I can to keep all my clients safe during these strange and scary times.
 In addition to the above, I am vaccinated and boosted, as are all of my regular clients.